tonytian98/twitter_scraper/README.md

   'like': 1}]
   ```

-  ###You need to install Chrome and chrome webdriver(google it), also your python need to have selenium installed
+  ###You need to install chrome webdriver and put the file on path(google it), also your python need to have selenium installed